 Abdul Raouf grew up quickly into his sense of responsibility, too.
 He was always checking on his family and helping family members with what they needed.
 At the same time, he was spending time with friends who like him were feeling responsibility to their people to stand up to what they were suffering from the Israeli occupation.

 Abdul Raouf and his friends chose to speak out.
 Unfortunately, these acts of resistance didn’t last long, because the Israeli forces chased after them.
 The soldiers raided his parents’ house many times trying to find him there, and so he was forced to stay away and couldn’t go back, not even to see his parents.
 His family missed him so much, and he his family, especially in Ramadan at Iftar of every year.

 Then Abdul took a big step in life—he got married.
-When his wife gave birth to his first and only child, Abdul missed being with his family became even more, and his desire for them to meet his wife and child became a needful thing.
+When his wife gave birth to his first and only child, Abdul missed being with his parents and siblings even more, and his desire for them to meet his wife and child became a needful thing.